Gmo23/auction_thesis/README.md

 # Algorithmic Collusion in First- and Second-Price Auctions

-This repository accompanies a Bocconi thesis investigating whether reinforcement learning algorithms tacitly collude in repeated auctions, and whether such collusion is robust to asymmetries between bidders.
+This repository accompanies a paper investigating whether reinforcement learning algorithms tacitly collude in repeated auctions, and whether such collusion is robust to asymmetries between bidders.